per1234/Luni/device-driver.md

 There is a small set of action codes that specify what the driver is to do after it receives the message.

 The first action is always `OPEN`.
 The caller supplies a logical unit name that can be recognized by a device driver, and upon success, a handle is returned for use in future calls.
-After the handle has been received, the caller can read status (`STATUS`), write control (`CONTROL`), read data stream (`READ`), and write data stream (`WRITE`).
+After the handle has been received, the caller can read status and data (`READ`) and write control and data (`WRITE`).
 Once the caller has completed its operations on a device, it can use `CLOSE` to make the logical unit available for another client.

 The detailed message formats for each action are provided at the end of this document.